Creating a podcast for employees can help increase employee engagement in an organic and conversational way.

-As the world becomes more disruptive due to advancements in digital technologies, it’s becoming harder to truly engage with employees.
+As the world becomes more disrupted due to advancements in digital technologies, it’s becoming harder to truly engage with employees.

-With new social media platforms, an array of online collaboration tools and instant messaging apps such as Slack, it’s often overwhelming to figure out which disruptive technologies should you be implementing in your internal communications strategy.
+With new social media platforms, an array of online collaboration tools and instant messaging apps such as Slack, your internal communications are fighting a losing battle for your employees’ attention.

 After all, it’s an innovative and creative way to create engagement, showcase your company culture and bridge the communication gap between your employees and executive leadership.